nancycyzl/nancycyzl.github.io/_posts/2024-05-05-Publish blogs with GitHub pages.md

 1. download all file from template
 2. create a github repository with name [username].github.io
+3. In Github website, go to `Settings`
+	- on the left panel, select `Pages`
+	- In the `Build and deployment` section, choose `Github Actions` in the `source` part
+	- save the generated file and commit to repository
-3. delete unnecessary files and modify `_config.yml` and other settings
+4. modify `_config.yml` and other settings, and delete unnecessary files
-4. open https://nancycyzl.github.io/ in web browser to check
+5. open https://nancycyzl.github.io/ in web browser to check

 ## Steps to publish a post